Patriarchy: Feminist theory

-Biological theory
+Biological theories

 Studies of male sexual coercion and female resistance in nonhuman primates (for example, chimpanzees) suggest that sexual conflicts of interest underlying the patriarchy precede the emergence of the human species.
 However, the extent of male power over females varies greatly across different primate species.
 Among bonobos (a close relative of humans), for example, male coercion of females is rarely, if ever, observed, and bonobos are widely considered to be matriarchal in their social structure.

 There is also considerable variation in the role that gender plays in human societies, and there is no academic consensus on to what extent biology determines human social structure.
-The Encyclopædia Britannica states that "...many cultures bestow power preferentially on one sex or the other...."
+The Encyclopædia Britannica states that "many cultures bestow power preferentially on one sex or the other [...]."
 Some anthropologists, such as Floriana Ciccodicola, have argued that patriarchy is a cultural universal, and the masculinities scholar David Buchbinder suggests that Roland Barthes' description of the term ex-nomination, i.e. patriarchy as the 'norm' or common sense, is relevant.
 However, there do exist cultures that some anthropologists have described as matriarchal.
-Among the Mosuo (a tiny society in the Yunnan Province in China), for example, women exert greater power, authority, and control over decision-making.
+Among the Mosuo (an ethnic group in Yunnan Province, China), for example, women exert greater power, authority, and control over decision-making.
 Other societies are matrilinear or matrilocal, primarily among indigenous tribal groups.
 Some hunter-gatherer groups, such as the !Kung of southern Africa, have been characterized as largely egalitarian.

 Some proponents of the biological determinist understanding of patriarchy argue that because of human female biology, women are more fit to perform roles such as anonymous child-rearing at home, rather than high-profile decision-making roles, such as leaders in battles.
 Through this basis, "the existence of a sexual division of labor in primitive societies is a starting point as much for purely social accounts of the origins of patriarchy as for biological."
 Hence, the rise of patriarchy is recognized through this apparent "sexual division".